This post may contain affiliate links. Read the full disclosure

 It includes a before you travel timeline planner, packing list, accommodation and flight detail trackers so you can have everything in one easy place.

-Be sure to share our tips for traveling abroad first time with kids with your friends and family so they can enjoy exploring the big wide world sooner too!
+Be sure to share our tips for travelling abroad first time with kids with your friends and family so they can enjoy exploring the big wide world sooner too!
 Travel is for everyone, of all ages!